Thomsen22/MissingMoney/Capacity Market - EU system/README.txt

 - The price-cap in the day-ahead market can be adjusted in "dayahead_optclass" under self.data.VoLL
 - The reserve margin can be adjusted in capmarket_optclass under self.data.reservemargin

+Cost estimates on generators:

+- The cost estimates can be found in the report.
+However, gas generators have following costs: Below 30 MW a cost estimate on GCT is used, between 30 MW and 100 MW a SCGT cost estimate is used, and above 100 MW a CCGT cost estimate.